Coding-Coach/coding-coach/content/blog/whats-the-difference-between double-and-triple-equals/index.md

 ### When to use one or the other?
 Now the question is, how do we know when to use double or triple equals when writing a comparison?
 In most cases, a triple equals comparison would be preferred to avoid potential bugs.

-However, in some instances using double equals might make sense, for example let's say you want to check that a value is defined and is not null, you can write something like this:
+However, in some instances using double equals might make sense.
+For example, let's say you want to check that a value is defined and is not null, you can write something like this:

 ```
 const value = undefined;